OWASP/www-staff/projects/202010-Global-AppSec-SF.md

 ## Sponsorships

+This event offers several parter sponsorships opportunities.
+If you are interested in supporting the event please contact [kelly@owasp.com](mailto:kelly@owasp.com&subject:Eventname).
+Below is a list of existing and available sponsorships.
+All sponsor assets will go in a folder named sponsors in this repo.

+## Sponsorship Status
 Sponsorship Contract Status to Date (as of 08:00amET December 5, 2019).
 Amount Contracted: $280,000/USD Amount Collected: $60,000/USD

 #### Sapphire